WHEN ARRIVING FOR AN EMERGENCY

 - Defibrillation and Post Resuscitation Care

-Please be assured that your pet will receive the best care possible.
+Please know that your pet will receive the best care possible.
 We take our responsibility to care for your pet very seriously.
 We do everything we can to make your pet as comfortable as possible.